vikasontech/sample/content/posts/ec2.md

 Spot Instances are a cost-effective choice if you can be flexible about when your applications run and if your applications can be interrupted.
 For example, Spot Instances are well-suited for data analysis, batch jobs, background processing, and optional tasks.
 For more information, see

-Spot Fleet – A set of Spot Instances that is launched based on criteria that you specify.
+**Spot Fleet** - A set of Spot Instances that is launched based on criteria that you specify.
 The Spot Fleet selects the Spot Instance pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.

-Spot Instance interruption – Amazon EC2 terminates, stops, or hibernates your Spot Instance when the Spot price exceeds the maximum price for your request or capacity is no longer available.
+**Spot Instance interruption** - Amazon EC2 terminates, stops, or hibernates your Spot Instance when the Spot price exceeds the maximum price for your request or capacity is no longer available.
 Amazon EC2 provides a Spot Instance interruption notice, which gives the instance a two-minute warning before it is interrupted.

 # Dedicated Hosts